gillchristian/scripts/readme.md

 <h1 align="center">scripts</h1>

-A set of scripts I've written (and used provably only once) to do tasks like finding all ocurrences of different methods of a library in a project.
+A set of scripts I've written (and used probably only once) to do tasks like finding all ocurrences of different methods of a library in a project.

 ## Scripts